thoth-tech/documentation/src/content/docs/products/splashkit/documentation/expansions/microui/SK-MicroUI-SpikeOutcome.md

 - Terminal: MSYS

 ## Tasks undertaken
-Here are ways to integrate MicroUI lib into the Splashkit Library.
+Here are ways to use MicroUI lib into the Splashkit Library.
  - Clone up Splashkit-Core
  - go to `coresdk\external` folder and create a folder name `microui`
  - copy the .c and header file from the src and demo folder in microUI lib to `microui` folder